TEST

 Other works at Beckton and Poplar depots, and on the rest of the network, are needed to prepare for the new fleet.
 Alongside routine track and infrastructure maintenance, we're upgrading our power and communications systems across the network during engineering hours and closures.

-Planned closures in 2024
+Planned closures and service amendments in 2025

 Construction at Beckton Depot